Baixa

 Baixa is the most central and renowned neighborhood in Lisbon, where some of the best shops and leisure activities in the city can be found.

-Baixa is the most central and renowned neighbourhood in Lisbon.
+Baixa is the most central and renowned neighborhood in Lisbon.
 It was completely rebuilt by the Marquis of Pombal after the earthquake that destroyed part of the city in the eighteenth century.
 The district has large classical avenues flanked by houses covered in tiles, in typical Lisbon style.
 Baixa is packed with stores and restaurants and is always busy during the day.

 Avenida da Liberdade